Hillstrom Email Marketing Experiment¶

 The Probability Treatment Effects analysis produces the following visualization:

-Interpreting the PTE Results: The bar charts show probability treatment effects across different spending intervals, revealing which spending ranges are most affected by the Women’s vs Men’s email campaigns:
+The side-by-side bar charts show probability treatment effects across different spending intervals, revealing the true story of campaign effectiveness:

 Key PTE Findings: